ga4gh/data-security/AAI/AAIConnectProfile.md

 ![FlowOfClaims](https://github.com/ga4gh/data-security/blob/master/AAI/aai%20flow%20of%20claims.png)

-Note: the above diagram shows how claims flow from a Claim Source (e.g. database) to a Claim Clearinghouse that uses them.
+Note: the above diagram shows how claims flow from a [Claim Source](#term-claim-source) to a Claim Clearinghouse that uses them.
 This does not label all of the Relying Party relationships along this chain, where each recipient in the chain is typically -- but not always -- the relying party of the auth flow that fetches the claims from upstream.

 ### Profile Requirements